What’s the best free VPN for most people?

 Everyone is increasingly aware of online privacy issues and this – along with the urgent need to watch the U.S. Netflix library – is driving VPN adoption at a massive rate.

-Unfortunately, many free VPN services – particularly on mobile platforms – are riddled with targeted advertising, DNS leakage issues and excessive permissions requests, while for desktop platforms, it can be a challenge to find any reputable free VPN providers.
+Unfortunately, many free VPN services – particularly on mobile platforms – are not trustworthy – riddled with targeted advertising, DNS leakage issues and excessive permissions requests, while for desktop platforms, it can be a challenge to find any reputable free VPN providers at all.
+In short, take the promises the providers make, with a pinch of salt.

-We’ve summarised the best below, but you can read on to discover our fully comprehensive reviews and tests:
+We’ve summarised the best below, but you can read on to discover our fully comprehensive reviews and tests for each:

 - Fastest on test: Windscribe Free